• Skip to primary navigation

 Mornings are crazy in our house since our eldest started school.
 It's a buzz of hungry kids, un-caffeinated zombie parents, empty school bags and lost shoes.
 A hearty and filling breakfast is a must in our house and whilst we do love making porridge the traditional way when we have a little more time, this 5 minute microwave porridge has been a life saver for us.

-If you are looking for more ways to eat oats, then why not try our Healthy Flapjacks, Overnight Oats, Easy Baked Oats, Pumpkin Oats or Banana Oat Muffins.
+If you are looking for more ways to eat oats, then why not try our delicious Healthy Flapjacks, convenient Overnight Oats, easy Baked Oats or our tasty Banana Oat Muffins?

 Jump to: